hauke96/simple-task-manager/client/README.md

 # Client

-This is the web application of the simple task manager.
+This is the web application of the SimpleTaskManager.
 It's mainly based on [Angular](https://angular.io), [OpenLayers](https://openlayers.org/) and uses `npm` as a package manager.

 # Setup environment